rforbiodatascience/2020_group02/README.md

 ## Usage

-To create the full data analysis the script 00.doit.R found in /R should be run.
+To create the full data analysis the script 00.doit.R found in /R should be run (ensure that all packages are installed).
 This will run all scripts and create all final plots.
 A presentation of the project can be found in /doc.
+The shiny app can be found in /covid\_app and is published on shinyapps.io <https://r-kursus.shinyapps.io/covid_app>.

 ## Contact information